kor44/netdump/README.md

 # netdump
 Simple tcpdump analog with build-in cron function.

 Why to create: tcpdump has option -G to ratate file every N seconds.
-But I need file save for example exectly every 15 minutes, that is 00:15:00, 00:30:00, 00:45:00, 01:00:00.
+But I need to save file at specified intervals (like cron), for example every 15 minutes: 00:15:00, 00:30:00, 00:45:00, 01:00:00.

 Required params:
 - -i - name of interface.
 Can use to -D option to list available interfaces